darkrenaissance/darkfi/README.md

 After the installation, you should have `drk` and `darkfid` binaries in `/usr/local`.
 Trying to run them once should place the configuration files in their respective path.
-Now we're ready to use the testnet.
+Now we're ready to use the demo.

 In one terminal, start `darkfid`, which is the daemon that will communicate with the DarkFi network: